 Operating Class indicates the channel set of the AP indicated by this BSSID.
 Country, Operating Class, and

-Channel Number together specify the channel frequency and spacing for the AP indicated by this BSSID.
+Channel Number together specify the channel frequency and spacing for the primary channel of the BSS being reported.

 Valid values of Operating Class are shown in Annex E.

-Channel Number indicates the last known operating channel of the AP indicated by this BSSID.
+Channel Number indicates the last known primary channel of the AP indicated by this BSSID.
 Channel

 Number is defined within an Operating Class as shown in Annex E.